 When Jeff Raum’s kindergarten teacher wrote a note to his mom saying that he had talent and should be encouraged, he knew that he had found his calling.
 He won a national poster competition in first grade and three of his paintings were displayed at the Baltimore Museum of Art in sixth grade.
 In eighth grade, he became the youngest person ever to win the National Plastercraft Competition.

 Jeff’s long string of charmed art achievements came to an abrupt end when he was exposed to the college art arena.
 He was unhappy with how the professors looked down their noses at realism.
 He formed a professional fraternity, Alpha Gamma Tao and started student meetings to discuss what was needed for a satisfactory commercial design program.
 Jeff presented his findings to the dean and facility, and in his senior year, the new program was implemented.
-After he graduated with a B.F.A. in commercial design, the entire art faculty was fired.

 In 1983, Jeff began his career as a medical illustrator for hospitals.
 He soon tired of creating images of diseased organs and moved to Manhattan to work as a scenic artist for 3-D animated TV commercials, eventually being promoted to art director.
 When creating art to sell product grew tiring as well, he moved on to Broadway, spending three years as a make-up designer for the productions of I’m Not Rappaport and Into The Woods.